Net metering 3.0 in California: What homeowners need to know

-NEM has been the law of the land in California since 1995, and is currently on its second version, NEM 2.0.
-The California Public Utilities Commission (CPUC) is in the midst of designing NEM 3.0, and the changes that have been proposed could greatly reduce the financial benefits people can get by owning solar panels or subscribing to community solar.
+NEM has been the law of the land in California since 1995, covering all customers of the state’s three largest utilities—PG&E, SCE, and SDG&E. It’s currently on its second version, NEM 2.0.
+The California Public Utilities Commission (CPUC) is nearing the end of designing NEM 3.0, and the changes that have been proposed could greatly reduce the financial benefits people can get by owning solar panels or subscribing to community solar.

-Here are the important ideas contained within the joint utility companies’ proposal:
+Here are the important ideas contained within the proposed decision:

 Reductions to energy credits

 Under NEM 2.0, current solar customers in California save an average of between 22 and 36 cents for every kilowatt-hour (kWh) of electricity generated by their panels.
-Under the joint utilities’ proposal, the credit for excess generation will go down to just 5.6 to 5.8 cents.
+Under the PD, the credit for excess generation will go down to just 4.7 to 5.8 cents, on average.